zalando/restful-api-guidelines/resources/Resources.md

 The added benefit is that you already have a service for browsing and filtering article locks.

+## {{book.should}} Model compleate business processe
+Resources should be designed to represent business processes to prevent thin wrappers around databases that normally tend to shift business logic from service to clients.

+An API should contain the complete business processes with respect to its representing resources, to enable clients to understand the business process, to foster a consistent design of the business process, to allow for synergies from description and implementation perspective, and to prevent implicit invisible dependencies between APIs.

 ## {{ book.should }} Define *useful* resources

 As a rule of thumb resources should be defined to cover 90% of all its client's use cases.
 A *useful* resource should